DavidVerghese/results-summary-component/README.md

 ## Acknowledgments

-I'd like to thank my manager [Arty](https://github.com/artimys) for introducing me to Frontend Mentor and helping me complete this challenge.
+I'd like to thank my manager [Arty](https://github.com/artimys) for introducing me to Frontend Mentor and helping me to complete this challenge.